dtimskr/discord-stats-tracker/README.md

-# Discord Stats Tracker
+# Discord Stats Tracker BETA

+# Features
+- checking top10 on messages and voice chat using `*top10 msg/v`
+- automatically fetching time spend on voice chat and count of messages

+# Requirements
+- MongoDB server (you can create free on MongoDB atlas)
+- Discord Bot Api Key

+# Usage
+You need set in .env file Discord API token and MongoDB url

 # TODO
 ## Basics
-- [x] Working connection with MongoDB, creating new collections and updates records
-- [ ] Command to check your stats on server
+- [ ] Command to check users stats on server
-- [x] Command to check Top 10 on server in messages
-- [x] Command to Top 10 in voice minutes on server
 ## Back-end
 - [ ] API to get data from MongoDB stats
 ## Front-end
 - [ ] Create Web Panel
 - [ ] OAuth to Web Panel via Discord

-# Top 10 Command
-trzeba dopracowac wyglad wiadomosci i jakos prefix ogarnac ale to pozniej
+# rank command
+Here i have a lot of problems, i dont know how to get "rank" from database.